-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology R A GE ELAA7 5 LAA 228 Station Street Misterton 2.54 2.54 N/A Agricultural land N/A Greenfield The site is identified as Grade 3 agricultur al land Entire site is in FZ2.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology RAGE ELAA7 5 LAA 228 Station Street Misterton 2.54 2.54 N/A Agricultural N/A Greenfield The site is identified as Grade 3 agricultur al land Entire site is in FZ2.
 The site does not lie within a minerals safeguardin g zone.
 The site is on the edge of the settlement and adjoins a Cattery on the North side.
 There is an existing access into the site via Station Street which then leads into the site from the East.
 The access would need updating but the road seems to be in good condition.
 Services, facilities and homes are easily accessible by cycle or by Existing footpaths as they close to Misterton's facilities.
 Public transport is available near the site however it is not directly around the site.
 The site apppears to be well connected to the existing road networks.
 The site has a broad range of opportunity to be accessible by a range of employees.
-Though the surrounding infrastructure should be upgraded to allow more modes of sustainable No conservation concerns No environemntal concerns Not relevant Discounted by EDNA conclusions and locational constraints ELAA7 6 Infield Lane North Leverton 1.49 0 No vacant land available N/A PP for B1, B2, B8 granted Feb 2018 17/01195/CO U Change the Use of Land and Buildings from Contractors Plant Yard to B1 (Business), B2 (Industry) and B8 (Warehousing) Quantum Farm Infield Lane North Leverton Nottinghamsh ire Granted Feb 2018 Brownfield The site is identified as Grade 3 agricultur al land edge of the settlement and can only be accessed by Infield Lane.
-It is away from There is an existing access into the site via Infield Avenue which then leads into the site from the North.
-The access and road would need upgrading do allow for heavier flow of traffic. transport.
+Though the surrounding infrastructure should be upgraded to allow more modes of sustainable No conservation concerns No environemntal concerns Not relevant Discounted by EDNA conclusions and locational constraints ELAA7 6 Infield Lan e North Leverton 1.49 No vacant land available N/A PP for B1, B2, B8 17/01195/CO U Change the Use of Land and Buildings from Contractors Plant Yard to B1 (Business), B2 (Industry) and B8 (Warehousing) Quantum Farm Infield Lane North Leverton Nottinghamsh ire Granted Feb 2018 Brownfield The site is identified as Grade 3 agricultur al land edge of the settlement and can only be accessed by Infield Lane.
+It is away from most housing via Infield Avenue which then leads into the site from the North.
+The access and road would need transport.
 Services, facilities and homes are easily accessible by cycle or by Existing footpaths as they close to North Leverton's facilities.
 Public transport is available near the site however it is not directly around the site.
 The site apppears to be well connected to the existing road networks.
 The site has a broad range of opportunity to be accessible by a range of employees and has planning permission for B1, B2 and B8 uses.
 Though the surrounding infrastructure should be upgraded to allow more modes of sustainable transport.
 No conservation concerns No environemntal concerns Not relevant Discounted by EDNA conclusions and locational constraints